TheBigBookMan/grad-dip/Cyber Security/Security Controls.md

 				- **Platform Security**- PR.PS
 				- **Technology Infrastructure Resilience**- PR.IR
 		- **Detect (DE)**-
+			- identify incidents
+			- develop and implement processes to detect cybersecurity events in  a timely manner
+			- logging, intrusion detection systems, security monitoring and anomaly detection all fall here
 			- Possible cybersecurity attacks and compromises are found and analysed
 			- detect enables the timely discovery and analysis of anomalies, indicators of compromise, other potentially adverse events that may indicate that cybersecurity attacks and incidents are occurring.
 			- this function supports successful incident response and recovery activities